 (Links at the bottom of the post for NOAA and other official reports)

-This would be a better story if I was reporting that the 9th Street Bridge collapsed and went tumbling down the river.
+This would be a better story if I was reporting that the 9th Street Bridge in Livingston, Montana collapsed and went tumbling down the river.
 But it hasn’t.
 I checked this morning and again at 4:30pm.
 It is still there.

 The Yellowstone River was beyond flood stage yesterday and a whole lot of junk is floating down with the snowmelt.
 Big trees, brush, maybe a car.
 And lots and lots of water.
 This river detritus is getting caught on a bridge that connects two small islands to the rest of us.
 And the water is pushing hard.
 And the bridge is old.

 Yesterday, part of the bridge started to collapse.
 It doesn’t look like much, but in this sleepy little town everyone came out to watch.
 There were 24 or so people stranded on the island (including a 6 month old who spends his days out there with grandpa while mom and dad work), plus dogs, cats, horses and assorted other animals.

 Rumor has it that they are bringing in a temporary army bridge to get people back and forth until another bridge can be built.